 2. In a bowl dissolve the yeast with 7ml of milk

-3. Sift the flour and put 8 ounces into a bowl, making a well in the centre, add the yeast mixture, a pinch of sugar and sprinkle some flour on top.
+3. Sift the flour and put 8 ounces into a bowl, making a well in the centre, add the yeast mixture, and a pinch of sugar and sprinkle some flour on top.
 Leave this for 10 minutes to rise.

 5. Separate your butter into chunks and add along with the wine, and salt.
 Add the eggs one at a time, beating the mixture well before you add another one.
 The dough will appear sticky at first but keep beating it until it forms a ball that pulls away from the sides.

-6. Once the mixture starts to fall away from the sides, it is time to get those muscles working (or change the head of your mixer to a spiral dough hook) keep working at the dough for 15-20 minutes.
+6. Once the mixture starts to fall away from the sides, it is time to get those muscles working (or change the head of your mixer to a spiral dough hook) keep working on the dough for 15-20 minutes.
 The result will feel elastic, soft, and very sticky.

 9. Take a 2 ½ inch cookie cutter and wrap it in parchment paper, making sure it is secure, so it doesn’t unravel during baking.

-10. Move your dough to a work surface and roll into a long log.
+10. Move your dough to a work surface and roll it into a long log.
 The dough will be sticky, but all of that mess is definitely worth it!

 11. Line a round baking tray with parchment paper and place your mixture into a circle around the edge, leaving space in the middle.
 Pop your cookie cutter into the centre to help achieve that crown shape.